pyn1/kubetool/README.md

 This project creates a CLI tool using Golang which will be able to perform the following operations:

 1.Scale the number of pods
 2. Upgrade the version of the nginx server
 3. Deletes the pods
 4. Continuously watches for the desired number of replicas on the cluster and takes action accordingly

-This project also illustrates RBAC in K8s in particaular how one can create a user, give permissions to perform all actions on the ‘pod’ and ‘deployment’ resource in the ‘test’ namespace.
-Assign the required role.
+This project also illustrates RBAC in K8s in particaular how one can create a user, give permissions to perform all actions on the ‘pod’ and ‘deployment’ resource in the ‘test’ namespace and assign the required role.
 Include authentication using a kubeconfig file

 Prequisite: